Steve235lab/Steve235lab/README.md

 I'm also an open-source contributor, I have contributed to some famous projects, including [open-interpreter](https://github.com/OpenInterpreter/open-interpreter), [AudioLDM2](https://github.com/haoheliu/AudioLDM2), and [Bert-VITES2](https://github.com/fishaudio/Bert-VITS2).
 BTW, I support the Free Software Movement by regularly donating ($6/month) to [fsf.org](https://fsf.org/) to achieve their great goals.

+## Tech Stack

+Familiar with  Python, Rust, PHP, Java, C/C++ and all other tech stacks to develop and deploy services in containers, on VMs, and with K8S clusters.
+Have much experience with all major cloud computing service providers, including Apple Cloud Infrastructure, Microsoft Azure, Amazon Web Service, and Alibaba Cloud Service.
+Senior in backend development and dev-ops, however, I don't write frontend pages and UI.

 ## My Services

 I'm hosting some interesting services on my own server (a Raspberry Pi 5) and domain **steve235lab.ca**: